 During feedback sessions, the Career Service staff concentrates on the competency model and other aspects that can influence the success of a selection process.
 Key focus is placed on soft skills.

-The curricular internship generally takes place at the end of Major in Luxury Management and is an opportunity for students to combine theory and hands-on experience while in direct contact with professionals working in both national and international industries.
+The curricular internship generally takes place at the end of the Major in Luxury Management and is an opportunity for students to combine theory and hands-on experience while in direct contact with professionals working in both national and international industries.